openhwgroup/cva6/README.md

 Default baudrate set by the bootlaoder and Linux is `115200`.

 After you've inserted the SD Card and programmed the FPGA you can connect to the serial port of the FPGA and should see the bootloader and afterwards Linux booting.
+Default username is `root`, no password required.

 ### Generating a Bitstream